 Have you heard about Hong Kong Children’s Hospital?
 It is Hong Kong’s brand new children hospital and its opening on 18 December 2018 marked an important step in Hong Kong’s healthcare development.

 The decision to build the Hong Kong Children’s Hospital was made in 2007 with the goal of improving the expertise in pediatric treatments.
 It was not until 2013 when the Finance Committee of the Legislative Council finally approved the funding that the Government decided to build the hospital in the Kai Tak Development area in Kowloon Bay.

-The entire facilities were completed in 2017.
+The entire facility was completed in 2017.
 The hospital is scheduled to open by phases starting from December 2018.

-This hospital aims to provide top-notch clinical services that are “children-centred” and “family-friendly” to improve the patient experience.
+This hospital aims to provide top-notch clinical services that are “children-centered” and “family-friendly” to improve the patient experience.
 It is also set to provide better training for doctors specializing in pediatrics and to promote research.

 Services provided by Hong Kong Children’s Hospital